Chapter 2. Administering Hosts

 2.5.
 Editing the System Purpose of Multiple Hosts

 You can edit the system purpose attributes of Red Hat Enterprise Linux hosts.
 System purpose attributes define which subscriptions to attach automatically to hosts.
-For more information about system purpose, see Introduction to System Purpose in Performing a standard RHEL 8 installation.
+For more information about system purpose, see Configuring System Purpose using the subscription-manager command-line tool in Automatically installing RHEL 8.

 Prerequisites